nerdmed/settings-manager/README.md

 		// a good place for further execution
 	})

-### MultiSet + Callbacks
+### MultiSet + Hooks + CSS

-You can Set Values and provide a callback at once.
-To do so provide an Object with your setting names and an object.
-Make sure that your Object contains an value key.
+You can set values, provide hooks, and change CSS at once.
+To do so provide an Object with your setting names and an object that contains a value key.
 If not the remaining Object will be set as the Value.

 **Example**